Koto Ishihara (© Chris Hardy)

 Born in Nagoya, Japan, Koto Ishihara trained at Yukie Ballet School, Shiho Kanazawa Ballet, The Harid Conservatory, and San Francisco Ballet School.
 She joined the Company in 2010.

-Ishihara has danced featured roles in Tomasson’s Nutcracker (Queen of the Snow, Spanish, and Ballerina Doll) and 7 for Eight; Tomasson/Possokhov’s Don Quixote (Cupid); Balanchine’s Coppélia (Friend) and Symphony in Three Movements (demi-soloist); Cranko’s Onegin (Friend); Lifar’s Suite en Blanc (Serenade); Nureyev’s Raymonda—Act III (pas de trois); Possokhov’s RAkU (principal role); and Wheeldon’s Cinderella (Balinese Princess).
+Ishihara has danced featured or principal roles in Tomasson’s Giselle (pas de cinq and both Solo Wilis), Nutcracker (Queen of the Snow, Spanish, and Ballerina Doll) and 7 for Eight; Tomasson/Possokhov’s Don Quixote (Cupid); Balanchine’s Coppélia (Friend), Brahms-Schoenberg Quartet (3rd movement principal), and Symphony in Three Movements (demi-soloist); Cranko’s Onegin (Friend); Lifar’s Suite en Blanc (Serenade); Makarova’s (after Petipa) Kingdom of the Shades, Act II from La Bayadère (1st Shade variation); Nureyev’s Raymonda—Act III (pas de trois); Possokhov’s Firebird (Little Princesses), RAkU (principal), and The Rite of Spring (demi-soloist); and Wheeldon’s Cinderella (Balinese Princess).

-Her repertory also includes Tomasson’s Giselle, Romeo & Juliet, Swan Lake, The Fifth Season, “Haffner” Symphony, and Trio; Balanchine’s Divertimento No. 15, The Four Temperaments, Scotch Symphony, Symphony in C, and Theme and Variations; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; McGregor’s Borderlands and Chroma; Page’s Guide to Strange Places; Possokhov’s Francesca da Rimini and Classical Symphony; Robbins’ Glass Pieces; and Wheeldon’s Within the Golden Hour.
+Her repertory also includes Tomasson’s Romeo & Juliet, Swan Lake, The Fifth Season, “Haffner” Symphony, and Trio; Balanchine’s Divertimento No. 15, The Four Temperaments, Scotch Symphony, Symphony in C, and Theme and Variations; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; MacMillan’s Concerto (corps de ballet in pas de deux excerpt); McGregor’s Borderlands and Chroma; Page’s Guide to Strange Places; Possokhov’s Francesca da Rimini and Classical Symphony; Ratmansky’s Shostakovich Trilogy (Symphony #9); Robbins’ Glass Pieces; Scarlett’s Hummingbird; and Wheeldon’s Ghosts and Within the Golden Hour.

 Ishihara received a silver medal at Tanzolymp International Dance Festival and first place at the Youth America Grand Prix San Francisco Regionals, both in 2010.